atul-maurya-30/Keyideas-task1/README.md

 # Keyideas Project

 ## 📌 Overview
-This project was developed as part of my work with **Keyideas Infotech**.
-It includes various implementations covering frontend, backend, and styling tasks to enhance functionality and user experience.
+This includes various implementations covering frontend and styling tasks to enhance functionality and user experience.

 ---